 If you have an electrical fire, a fire extinguisher, sand or baking soda can be used once the electrical source of the fire has been disrupted.

-The number that precedes the letter determines how big of a fire the extinguisher can put out.
+The number that precedes the letter determines how big of a fire the extinguisher can put out in increments of 2.5 feet.
 For example, a 10-B:C extinguisher can put out a 25-square foot fire from a flammable liquid or electrical source.
 A 5-B:C extinguisher can handle a 12.5-foot fire from a flammable liquid or electrical source.

 The first rule in proper fire extinguisher use is making sure your extinguisher is accessible.
 Beyond that, there is a simple acronym that comes in handy to teach you how to properly use a fire extinguisher: PASS.